 Oral appliance therapy is an effective way to treat sleep apnea, according to the American Academy of Sleep Medicine.

 We'll design a custom oral appliance that you wear during sleep.
-Your oral appliance will fit snugly and gently open your airway by either moving your lower jaw forward or changing the position of your tongue so you can breathe properly.
+Your oral device will fit snugly and gently open your airway by either moving your lower jaw forward or changing the position of your tongue so you can breathe properly.

 Oral appliance therapy works well for patients who want a convenient and comfortable alternative to CPAP treatment.